0PEIN0/bash-helpers/README.md

 2. Use command `uap` to update systems daily for ***non sudo*** user(s).
 And `uar` command for ***sudo*** user(s).
 The `uap` command will ensure the daily pull for latest changes on repositories that resides in `~/Gitrepos` folder.
 3. For further OS customization, you can take a look into [this](personalized-manual-intervention.md) file.
 This is a personalized OS environment file for myself, but you might get some idea as to what some of the customizations may look like.

-### Other similar projects that inspired this repo:
+### Other similar projects that inspired this repository:

 1. [Brilliant Bash](https://github.com/roytenberg/brilliant-bash) by [Ben Roytenberg](https://github.com/roytenberg).
 2. [shell-scripts](https://github.com/trevordmiller/shell-scripts) by [Trevor D. Miller](https://github.com/trevordmiller).